How do you Measure Happiness? The Top Questionnaires

-One more major challenge to reliability is how these studies measure the happiness or SWB of their subjects.
-The following is a list of the most widely used and respected questionnaires.
+The following is a list of the most widely used and respected questionnaires measuring happiness.
 As you can see, we can discover some major differences in how they approach the issue, which reflect different definitions and perceptions of happiness.

 Oxford Happiness Inventory (Argyle and Hill)